smartcontractkit/chainlink-testing-framework/k8s-test-runner/README.md

 ### Creating an Image with the Test Binary

 Before running tests, you must create a Docker image containing the test binary.
 To do this, execute the `create-test-image` command and provide the path to the test folder you wish to package.
+This command:

+1. Compiles test binary under `<path-to-test-folder>`
+2. Creates a docker image with the test binary
+3. Pushes the docker image to the image registry (e.g. Staging ECR)

 ```sh
 go run ./cmd/main.go create-test-image --image-registry-url <staging-ecr-registry-url> --image-tag "<image-tag>" "<path-to-test-folder>"